-During your years in college, you will have many opportunities to develop your academic and career interests, form close relationships, examine your values and beliefs, and learn about the world around you.
+During your years in college, you will have many opportunities to develop your academic and career interests, examine your values and beliefs, form close relationships, and learn about yourself and the world around you.

-These opportunities are feel exciting and engaging, but they also can be challenging and stressful.
+These opportunities are exciting and engaging, but they also can be challenging and stressful.
 It is not uncommon to feel overwhelmed, lost or uncertain as you navigate your college experience.
-At the Counseling Center, we work with students to identify changes they would like to make in their lives and help them to develop strategies to make these changes.
+At the Counseling Center, we support students in identifying changes they would like to make in their lives and help them to develop strategies to make these changes.

-Due to the very high demand for services the Center offers primarily short-term counseling.
-Most students who choose individual counseling meet with a counselor between 1-5 times.
-Students who are interested in long term psychotherapy or require specialized treatment will be assisted in finding local mental health professionals who can meet their needs.
+The Counseling Center offers primarily short-term counseling.
+Most students who choose individual counseling meet with a counselor between 1-10 sessions.
+Students who are interested in long-term psychotherapy or who require specialized treatment will be assisted in finding local mental health professionals who can meet their needs.
 Many students also obtain support by attending our groups and workshops.
 We invite you to explore the variety of services available to support your emotional health and well-being during your time at Lafayette.

-All contacts are strictly confidential under the guidelines of the American Psychological Association and the laws of the Commonwealth of Pennsylvania.
-(Confidentiality may not apply if a person presents an imminent danger to self or others, in cases where a student under 18 is a victim of child abuse, or if a judge issues a court order).
+All contacts are strictly confidential under the laws of the Commonwealth of Pennsylvania.
+(Confidentiality may not apply if a person presents an imminent danger to self or others, in cases of reported child abuse, or if a judge issues a court order).

-Please note that we will do our best to keep your communications private, but confidentiality cannot be assured when using email.
+Please note that confidentiality cannot be assured when using email.
 While you may email email@example.com to request an appointment, email should not be used for urgent communication.
-If you need to speak with a counselor during normal business hours (Monday–Friday; 8:45 a.m.–5 p.m.), please call the Counseling Center at (610) 330-5005.
+If you need to speak with a counselor during normal business hours, please call the Counseling Center at (610) 330-5005.
 When the Center is closed you will be connected with our after-hours crisis support service.
 In the case of a life-threatening emergency contact the Office of Public Safety at (610) 330-4444.